Figs: Health Benefits & Nutrition

 Word of Caution: Eating too many of these can cause diarrhea.
 Furthermore, dried anjeer is high in sugar and can potentially cause tooth decay.
 Also, some are allergic to figs or certain chemical components within them, and the resulting allergic reactions can be mild to severe.
 As always, before making a major change in your diet, speak with your doctor.
 [23]

-It is best not to consume this fruit in excess in the first few weeks leading up to surgery because they can occasionally cause bleeding in the digestive tract in sensitive people.
+It is best not to consume this fruit in excess in the first few weeks leading up to surgery because it can occasionally cause bleeding in the digestive tract in sensitive people.

 DMCA.com Protection Status